Akashi-Tai Honjozo Genshu Tokubetsu Saké 0.72l

 Description

 Akashi - Tai Tokubetsu Honjozo Genshu is a premium Japanese sake from Akashi Sake Brewery.
-This drink has a fuller body and a higher alcohol content (19 %), giving it a more concentrated taste.
-It is ideal for serving over ice or as part of cocktails, where it reveals a greater depth of flavour compared to the classic Tokubetsu Honjozo.
+This drink has a fuller body and higher alcohol content (19 %), giving it a more concentrated flavor.
+It is ideal for serving over ice or as part of cocktails, where it reveals greater depth of flavors compared to classic Tokubetsu Honjozo.

-This sake pairs well with dishes such as buttery teriyaki salmon with grilled vegetables and bacon, or mussels with white butter and potatoes.
-We recommend serving at a temperature of 6 to 50 °C. At higher temperatures, it warms you up perfectly and shows a distinctive aroma.
+This sake pairs excellently with dishes like buttery teriyaki salmon with grilled vegetables and bacon, or with scallops in white butter and potatoes.
+We recommend serving it at a temperature of 6 to 50 °C. At a higher temperature, it will warm you perfectly and showcase a pronounced aroma.

 Composition